pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

 });
 ```

-It is perfectly possible to pass an invalid IAM Policy document because there is no validation.
+However, it is perfectly possible to pass an invalid IAM Policy document because there is no validation.
 You would only notice if it is invalid the minute the policy is applied in the AWS cloud.
 That is an unreasonably long feedback loop, incurring a significant amount of waiting and time to correction.

 To avoid this, I prefer to write my policies as Policy as Code.
 It avoids
 common syntax errors, reduces the feedback cycle and increases